pranjalisr/Applied-RAG-Systems/README.md

-# 🔍 RAG Projects
+# 🔍 Applied-RAG-Systems

-A curated collection of **Retrieval-Augmented Generation (RAG)** projects built in Python — ranging from a bare-bones implementation from scratch to production-style agentic and multimodal systems.
+A curated collection of **Retrieval-Augmented Generation (RAG)** system built in Python — ranging from a bare-bones implementation from scratch to production-style agentic and multimodal systems.
 Each project is self-contained and progressively more advanced.

 ---

 ## 📁 Project Structure

 ```
-RAG-Projects/
+Applied-RAG-Systems/
 ├── 01-rag-from-scratch/       # Build RAG without any framework
 ├── 02-legal-ai-assistant/     # Domain-specific RAG for legal documents
 ├── 03-research-agent/         # Autonomous research agent with RAG